 Parents are establishing the feeding environment and food rules

 And beyond baby learning all this, parents are also finding their way!
 You are establishing the new family dynamic with your child at the table.

-before one is just for fun, drop some food rules for the whole family and make sure to enjoy!
+We prefer the modified: food before one is just for fun, drop some food rules for the whole family and make sure to enjoy!

 Food is fun!
 Eating is fun!
 Not just for baby.
 Not just before 1!